 - Create a draft “long” list of colleges you are interested in

-- Be active in school activities and community service projects
+- Be active in school activities and volunteer or community service projects that interest you

 - Create an academic and athletic profile/resume to send to college coaches; include both academic and athletic accomplishments